-Finding your niche is the first thing you have to do before you start promoting offers as an affiliate.
+Finding your market niche is the first thing you have to do before you start promoting offers as an affiliate.

 Many people just jump into affiliate marketing before even thinking it through.
 Let’s take an offline business as an example.
 Who would start an offline business without knowing who their potential buyers might be or knowing anything about the industry?